folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 **Note**: A separate branch and pull request is created for each selected workflow.
 There are two separate workflows:
 - One for snapshot artifacts
-- One for release atifacts
+- One for release artifacts

 ### Add FOLIO workflows